rajesha2016/HelloFresh-Task-1/README.md

 # How to Execute Test:

 ### Option#1:
-•	Close the project from GitHub: https://github.com/rajesha2016/HelloFresh-Task-1.git to your IDE( I have used Eclipse)
+•	Clone the project from GitHub: https://github.com/rajesha2016/HelloFresh-Task-1.git to your IDE( I have used Eclipse)

 •	Go to \src\test\java\Runner package